Asso-MO5/virtual_micral_n/BUILD.md

 The CMAKE reacts to these environment variables:

 * MICRAL_WARNINGS sets up the warnings for compilation.
 Recommended value is:
-    * For GCC: MICRAL_WARNINGS="-Wall -Werror -Wno-unused-but-set-variable -Wno-unknown-pragmas -Wno-unused-variable"
+    * For GCC: MICRAL_WARNINGS="-Wall -Werror -Wno-unknown-pragmas -Wno-unused-variable"
     * For Clang: MICRAL_WARNINGS="-Wall -Werror -Wno-unknown-pragmas -Wno-unused-variable"
     * For other compilers: not tested yet

 Reasons for exceptions:

-* unused-but-set-variable is some asserts, could be resolved with debug only blocks
 * no-unused-variable, because of string constants not used on the CLI, could be resolved by spliting the headers
 * no-unknown-pragmas, because some pragmas are used for static analysis